jonathanbcsouza/weather-trends-analysis/README.md

 **3- Calculations**

-I used this way to find out what was the percentage difference between every year.
+I used this way to find out what was the percentage difference over the years.

 <div>
 <img src="images/yearly increase rate global.png" alt="increase rate global" width="420vw" >